dwarfmaster/rss_filters/README.md

-Manga RSS
+RSS filters
 =================

-This project contains scripts to follow mangas with newsbeuter, using its filter syntax.
-The two sites handled are www.mangareader.net and www.mangahere.co.
+This project maintains filters to be used with newsbeuter.

+It can be used to follow the following websites :
+ - http://www.mangareader.net/ : it can follow any manga stored on this website.
+ - http://www.mangahere.co/ : same goes for this one.